Foxconn says Wisconsin factory will be operational in 2020

 - 'Everybody feels it': Boeing workers react to second 737 crash

 The project, and the promise of taxpayer-funded tax credits, has drawn considerable backlash in Wisconsin and became fodder in the governor’s race last year.
 Former Republican Gov. Scott Walker made the deal with Foxconn.
 Current Democratic Gov. Tony Evers has been critical of the project, calling for more transparency, while also working with the company on its plans.

-Evers talked with Foxconn company officials last week.
+Evers, who talked with company officials last week, tried to take credit for the news that Foxconn was moving forward with construction of the plant.
+The governor’s spokeswoman Melissa Baldauff said the announcement “makes it clear that Gov. Evers is getting results” and he will continue to talk with the company to ensure transparency and accountability.

-Foxconn on Monday announced dates for moving ahead with that project, including awarding bids for roads, utilities and storm drainage work by April 1 and issue construction bids in May.
+Foxconn on Monday announced dates for moving ahead with that project, including awarding bids for roads, utilities and storm drainage work by April 1 and issuing construction bids in May.
 Construction will begin by the summer, with the first panels produced in the last three months of 2020, Foxconn said.

 “Our commitment from day one has been to establish a winning formula for Foxconn and for Wisconsin,” Louis Woo, special assistant to Foxconn founder and CEO Terry Gou, said in a statement.
 “We continue to expand our presence around the state, create jobs, and deepen our partnerships while innovating and adapting to meet changing market needs.”